 To learn more about Southern California’s marine life, stop by Pacific Marine Mammal Center.
 This center rescues marine animals that are sick or injured, rehabilitates them, and then releases them back into the wild.
 They regularly rescue seals and sea lions, and have a temporary holding facility for small whales and dolphins.
 They are open daily for visitors, and is a great place to spend a rainy day with your kids in Orange County.

 Regardless of where you plan to visit in Laguna Beach, make sure you plan to be there early in the day.
 The main road going into and out of this beach town can get really backed up and parking can be hard to find.

-Events: Each summer, Laguna Beach is home to the Pageant of the Masters, where actors recreate famous paintings.
+Events in Laguna Beach: Each summer, Laguna Beach is home to the Pageant of the Masters, where actors recreate famous paintings.
 Tickets can be a bit pricey, but it’s definitely worth seeing at least once!

-Hiking Trails in Orange County
+Easy Hiking Trails in Orange County for Families

 - El Moro Canyon– Right across the Pacific Coast Highway from Crystal Cove Beach is El Moro Canyon.
 Along your hike here, you’ll have great views of the canyon and ocean.
 There are plenty of inclines to get your heart pumping!
 There are several hiking trails in and around the canyon, and you can hike as little as 3.5 miles or as many as 9.
 Make sure you get a map at the ranger’s station to help you stay on your intended path.

 - Bommer Canyon– Wander through Irvine’s rustic open lands on this quick and relatively flat trail.
 You can hike the 1.6 mile loop, or head up into the hills on one of the adjacent trails to extend your adventure!